key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/Readme.md

 ```

-Then we need to make a `svcList` to add them to.
+Then we need to make a `svcList` to add them to and pass that to the `ExtSvc` argument.
 At the bottom of the file, change

 ```python